-Record unemployment leaves more Americans vying for shrinking number of 'safe’ jobs that don’t require face-to-face interaction

-Many states have begun to reopen their economies, but the process has been uneven and companies continue shedding workers as the economic outlook for the rest of the year remains quite dark.
+Americans have filed more than 40 million jobless claims in past 10 weeks, as another 2.1 million filed for benefits last week

+In recent weeks, many states have started lifting restrictions imposed in March meant to limit the spread of the coronavirus, which by Wednesday, had killed more than 100,000 across the country.
+But the recovery process has been uneven, hamstringing some states and employers more than others.
+In a number of states, a very large segment of the labor force is now collecting unemployment benefits.
+For example, 26.7 percent of the labor force in Nevada is collecting unemployment benefits, as are 25 percent in Florida.
+Even 20.6 percent of the labor force in California — the most populous state — is collecting jobless claims.

+In the meantime, the widespread job losses have left workers in an increasingly perilous bind: Under pressure to return to the labor force — including from the White House — Americans have been left to vie for a fast-shrinking number of jobs assisting offices, entering data and handling other responsibilities that can be predominantly executed from home.

-For Americans seeking new gigs, or aspiring to return to the workplace, the market may prove daunting, according to a snapshot compiled by ZipRecruiter, a job-posting website.
-There is a growing number of openings in warehouses as major retailers such as Amazon expand their footprints.
+There is a growing number of openings in warehouses as major retailers such as Amazon expand their footprints, according to a snapshot compiled by ZipRecruiter, a job-posting website.
 But some of the greatest demand is for harder-to-get, “safe” jobs requiring little to no face-to-face contact, including data entry, customer service and other human-resource tasks, said Julia Pollak, the company’s labor economist.

 Three months ago, for example, 19 people on average might have applied for an open customer-service representative position on the site, ZipRecruiter found.
 By May, that average had tripled, even though there was a 40 percent drop in the number of those jobs listed online in the first place.